 - Place one tab at each bottom corner of the front exterior panel.
 The raw edge of the tab should be flush with the raw side edge of the panel and the bottom of the tab should sit ¾” up from the bottom raw edge of the panel.

 - Pin and/or baste each tab in place.

 - Place the front and back exterior panels right sides together.
 Align the side and bottom edges and the hemmed ends of the casings.
 Remember, the casings should be pressed up into their final position.
 Pin along both sides and across the bottom.

 - Using a ½” seam allowance, stitch both sides and across the bottom.
 Remember to pivot at the corners.

 - Be very careful at the top to make sure your seam runs in line with the open end.
-Your side seams should run right next to the casings, but should not penetrate the casings.
+Your side seams should run right next to the casings, but should not penetrate into the casings.

 - Clip the corners.
 Leave the exterior bag wrong side out.

 Prepare and insert the lining